• Skip to primary navigation

 I just plain and simple adore French toast.
 Perhaps it's because it was just one of those breakfasts that was such a part of my childhood...
 French toast equaled fond Sunday morning memories sitting around the breakfast table sharing carefree wishes and dreams, and syrup. 🙂 So I knew I had to publish my tried and tested variation on this timeless and classic breakfast.

-If you're looking for more breakfast ideas, definitely try these simple egg recipes, these easy brunch recipes or these smoothies.
+If you're looking for more breakfast ideas, definitely try these simple egg recipes or these smoothies.
 You can't go wrong with any of them!

 Jump to: